jmstjordan/Toy/README.md

 ### Swagger

 This application uses swagger to make use easier.
-Navigate to http://localhost:5000/swagger to use the SwaggerUI.
+Fire the app up and navigate to http://localhost:5000/swagger to use the SwaggerUI.

 ### Testing